kaizerr24/stock_analysis/README.md

    You can also click on the button "Set Random" to fill the program with random stocks and a random time frame.
 3. Click on the button "Analyse Stocks".
    This will first open up a graph where you can see the stock with the highest return and also, if possible, its 20-days/100-days simple moving average.
-   It will also show you the stock with the most volume, the stock with the highest return and the stock with the highest daily volatility as outputs in the console.
+   After you close the graph, it will also show you the stock with the most volume, the stock with the highest return and the stock with the highest daily volatility over the given time frame as outputs in the console.
 4. In additon you can visualise the stock prices, the returns and the volatility of each stock by clicking on the buttons in the "Stock Visualisation" section.
    If you want to adjust or edit the graphs, you can find the buttons to do this in the top left corner of each graph.
 5. If you want to have additional information for each stock key entered, you can simply click on the button "Stock Websites".